There are multiple ways to import and file documents in FYI.

 The Filing Defaults can be set for a Client.
 This can be set either from FYI (refer to Setting Filing Defaults for a Client) or using the FYI Drawer in Outlook (Setting Filing Defaults for a Client from Outlook).

 When setting Filing Defaults at the Client level, if a Cabinet is selected that allows Job to be selected, you can also set a default Job for that Client to be used when the Client Filing Defaults are applied.

-An FYI administrator can set the Filing Defaults for the Practice.
+An FYI Admin can set the Filing Defaults for the Practice.
 This is set in the Defaults tab in the Email AutoFile Settings.
 Refer to Email AutoFile Settings, Exclusions and Practice Filing Defaults.

-Note: The Bulk Client Update or Bulk User Update can be used to update the Filing Defaults.
+Note: The Clients Bulk Update or Users Bulk Update can be used to update the Filing Defaults.